 Health insurance policies must meet the minimum benefit requirements set by the U.S. Department of State per [22 CFR 62.14]

 A policy secured to fulfill the insurance requirements must meet the other standards specified in the regulations.
-This includes that Exchange Visitors, and any accompanying J-2 dependent spouse or children, also may be subject to the requirements of the Affordable Care Act.
+Details found in the Code of Federal Regulations [22 CFR 62.14].

 Maintenance of Insurance

-Willful failure on the scholar's part to maintain the required insurance will result in the termination of his/her exchange program.
+Willful failure on the scholar's part to maintain the required insurance will result in the termination of their exchange program.

-Scholars may enroll themselves, and dependents, in the OSU International Medical Plan (PDF includes rates) on a self‐pay basis.
+Scholars may enroll themselves, and dependents, in the OSU International Medical Plan (PDF includes rates) on a self pay basis.
 This plan meets the Department of State minimum requirements.
-Scholars and dependents, who are not enrolled in OSU credits, may not use the OSU Student Health Services for treatment but may use to pay for medical treatment at off‐campus medical institutions and clinics.
-To enroll, once you have your OSU identification number, complete the "Visiting Scholar downloadable enrollment form" and follow the instructions for submission and payment.
-Contact Mary Lloyd-Rex in the Plageman Student Health Center for additional information.
+Scholars and dependents, who are not enrolled in OSU credits, cannot use the OSU Student Health Services for treatment; however scholars may use OSU insurance to pay for medical treatment at off‐campus medical institutions and clinics.
+To enroll, scholars can use their OSU identification number to complete the "Visiting Scholar downloadable enrollment form" and follow the instructions for submission and payment.
+Contact OSU Student Insurance for additional information.

-Exchange Visitors may purchase an insurance plan for a provider in their home country, or a company in the United States, which meets the Department of State requirements.
+Exchange Visitors may purchase an insurance plan from a provider in their home country, or a company in the United States, as long as the policy meets the Department of State requirements.
 Some U.S. insurance providers are listed below; the providers listed below do not represent an endorsement by Oregon State University.

 Insurance for OSU Postdoctoral Scholars: See the OSU Postdoctoral Scholar Insurance Plan page for details on insurance coverage offered through OSU and how to enroll.